 You have to be in it to win it

-If you missed the 10 best days in the market over the past 20 years you’d have cost yourself 3.5% a year, or 166% overall in lost returns.
+If you missed the 10 best days in the market from 1998 – 2017 you’d have cost yourself 3.5% a year, or 166% overall in lost returns.
 It shows the importance of sitting tight, not overreacting, and taking a long-term view.

 In other words, by missing out on just 10 out of 5217 days, you essentially halved your return.
 Instead of growing to almost £34,000*, a £10,000 investment grew to just over £17,000.
 Remember past performance isn’t a guide to future returns.